lovell/sharp/docs/api.md

 Constructor to which further methods are chained. `input`, if present, can be one of:

 * Buffer containing JPEG, PNG, WebP, GIF* or TIFF image data, or
-* String containing the filename of an image, with most major formats supported.
+* String containing the path to an image file, with most major formats supported.

 The object returned implements the [stream.Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex) class.